fluca1978/fluca1978.github.io/about.md

 - Bash or Bourne? **zsh** as interactive, **Bourne** for scripting (one day I will learn *pdksh*!);
 - Linux or BSD? **Linux** at work, **FreeBSD** in the spare time, with seldom usage of **OpenBSD**;
 - Gimp or Photoshop? **Gimp**, even if my parents were masters at using the latter;
+- Perl or Python? **Perl**, for whole life!
+It is not I don't like Python, it is just I cannot find anywhere else the same culture and approach that Perl has;

 ## Me by Social Networks
 <a name="social"></a>